 Find software that balances your inventory turnover ratio

-If you’ve invested in a POS system, you’ll have help from this point forward in tracking your inventory levels.
+If you’ve invested in a POS system or retail software, you’ll have help from this point forward in tracking your inventory levels.

 There are, however, other metrics you should track when it comes to your inventory.
 Perhaps the most important one is your inventory turnover ratio, which measures how many times you sold your inventory in a given period.
 The formula is simple: the cost of the good sold, divided by average inventory.